Dean Paul is in his 16th season at the helm of the Ohio Northern University football program.

 The Worthington, Ohio, native earned his bachelor’s degree in sport management from Ohio Northern in the spring of 2006.

-He married Diane Arnos (PharmD ’07) in June and resides in Harrod.
+He married Diane Arnos (PharmD ’07), and the couple resides in Ada.

-Denny Compston is in his third season as an assistant football coach at Ohio Northern and will assist with the defensive line.
+Denny Compston enters his eighth season as an assistant football coach at Ohio Northern, where he will primarily guide the defensive line.

-He comes to ONU after a four-year stint as an assistant coach at Ohio Wesleyan from 2008-11.
+Prior to his arrival at ONU, he completed a four-year stint as an assistant coach at Ohio Wesleyan from 2008-11.